Meet the team

 Her research interests include participatory and creative methods and using research as a tool for activism and change, which she has done in a range of settings including in prisons, youth programs and higher education spaces.
 She has worked for over a decade on a range of research projects focused on First Nations health and wellbeing including connection to place and culture, community and family support, prevention of violence, and working with young people to develop desire-based frameworks for the future.

-Contact Emily for information about the Melbourne Poche Indigenous Health Leadership program and Community of Practice.Joshua Paulson
+Contact Emily for information about the Melbourne Poche Indigenous Health Leadership program and Community of Practice.Associate Professor Joanne Bolton

 Indigenous Graduate Research Program Coordinator

-Contact Tahlia for enquiries about the PhD Graduate Research program.
+Contact Magenta for enquiries about the Melbourne Poche PhD Familiarisation Program.

-Jenn Johnston oversees the administration for the Melbourne Poche Centre, in addition to managing the Leadership program logistics and providing executive support to the Director, Professor Shawana Andrews.
+Madeleine Jenkins coordinates the administration for the Melbourne Poche Centre, in addition to managing the Leadership Program logistics and providing executive support to the Centre Director, Professor Shawana Andrews.

-Contact Jenn for general enquiries about the Melbourne Poche Centre.
+Contact Madeleine for general enquiries about the Melbourne Poche Centre.

-Odette has been a Senior Research Fellow for the international Leaders in Indigenous Medical Education (LIME) Network, contributing to Indigenous health initiatives in medical education; and Research Fellow for the ARC Linkage Project, Agreements, Treaties and Negotiated Settlements (ATNS), examining treaty and agreement making with Indigenous peoples.
+Odette has previously worked as a Senior Research Fellow for the international Leaders in Indigenous Medical Education (LIME) Network, contributing to Indigenous health initiatives in medical education; and Research Fellow for the ARC Linkage Project, Agreements, Treaties and Negotiated Settlements (ATNS), examining treaty and agreement making with Indigenous peoples.

 Contact Odette for information about our research projects.